topfreegames/khan/docs/API.md

   Allows the clan owner or a clan member to remove another member from the clan.
 The member's membership level must be at least `minLevelToRemoveMember`.
 A member can leave the clan by sending the same `playerPublicID` and `requestorPublicID`.

+  If `requestorPublicID` is different than `playerPublicID`, Khan will ban the player from that clan.
+Preventing it from trying to apply for a membership again.

   * Payload

     ```